Whoville: Theme parks

 Universal Orlando Resort endorses Dr. Seuss's work by attributing a section of the amusement park to him.
-Within the Islands of Adventure, there is a component designated to the city of Whoville.
+Within the Universal Islands of Adventure, there is a component designated to the city of Whoville.
 In the town, visitors of Universal Orlando Resort can interact with the characters and explore the theme park.

+Videogame

+Whoville is one of the main locations in the 2000 game The Grinch in which the player, controlling the Grinch, tries to find and collect all the drawings and gifts.
+In the game The Grinch - Christmas Adventures 2023, Whoville is the third location in which the Grinch enters the inside of each house and steals gifts, and at the end of the game, the Grinch, under the control of the player, returns the gifts to all the houses of the city.

 Films and television

 The television program How the Grinch Stole Christmas! was a 26-minute special originally telecast on CBS in 1966.
-In 2000 How the Grinch Stole Christmas was developed into a motion picture, which became the first Dr. Seuss story ever made into a featured film.
-Also, Horton Hears a Who was adapted into a 26-minute television segment in 1970.
+In 2000 How the Grinch Stole Christmas was developed into a motion picture, which became the first Dr. Seuss story ever made into a feature film.
+Also, Horton Hears a Who was adapted into a 26-minute television segment in 1970, and later into the 1987 Ukrainian short film My Friends, Where Are You? and the 1992 Russian short film I Can Hear You!.
 In 2008, Horton Hears a Who! was made into a full-length film.
 A CGI adaptation called The Grinch was released in 2018.
 In the Netflix adaptation of Green Eggs and Ham, Whoville is referred to in the pilot episode "Here".
 Guy-Am-I reads a newspaper and one article regarding "Who Were You in Whoville?".
 Additionally, Whoville was referred to as "Newville" in the 2022 horror film adaptation The Mean One, based on How the Grinch Stole Christmas!.